Temple for Jerusalem

 The Chariot-Throne-Crown for Temple Mount

-The Sexual Arena (Conjecture: My thoughts on Scripture's hidden meanings outside current congregational thinking)
+The Arena of Essence.
+(Interpretations outside current congregational thinking)

 Within scripture, there are references to angels and demons expressing the outer reaches of human behaviour, on either side of normative monogamous procreative unions that underpin acceptable community behaviour.